Harvard students, faculty, and staff will benefit from resources that help advance access, diversity, equity, and inclusion in global education.

 Membership in Consortium Advances Access and Inclusion for Underrepresented Groups

-In support of the University’s call to action to create greater diversity, inclusion, and belonging throughout our campus communities, Harvard GSS and the Office of International Education have teamed up to help extend these opportunities abroad.
+Harvard GSS and the Office of International Education have teamed up to support greater diversity, inclusion, belonging, and equity opportunities abroad.
 We’re proud to announce our membership in Diversity Abroad, an organization preparing the next generation of global leaders.
 Diversity Abroad’s mission is to create equitable access to the benefits of global education by empowering educators, engaging stakeholders, and connecting diverse students to resources and opportunity.

 With our institutional membership, Harvard students, faculty, and staff will benefit from tools and resources that help advance access, diversity, equity, and inclusion in global education.

 Student Membership Benefits

 We encourage students to create a free account with Diversity Abroad, where you can explore study abroad and internship opportunities, and find scholarships.
 You can also access peer-written articles, destination guides, and resources specific to students of color, students with disabilities, LGBTQ students, first generation college students, students with high financial need, gender and gender identity, ethnicity, religion, and more.